-2. Proposals should minimise any adverse impacts on local residential amenity and give careful consideration to traffic, noise, odour and light.
+1. Proposals should minimise any adverse impacts on local residential amenity and give careful consideration to traffic, noise, odour and light.

-Site Layout and access design
+Site Layout and Access Design

-3. Access to development from the highway and site entrance points should be designed to reflect the rural village context and character (see Traffic in Villages and Policy CD2) and should meet the requirements in Herefordshire Council's design guidance17 or subsequent document.
-Schemes should aim to integrate into the existing streetscape and proposals for gated communities which constrain permeability will be resisted.
+2. Access to development from the highway and site entrance points should be designed to reflect the rural village context and character (see Traffic in Villages and Appendix 1) and should meet the requirements in Herefordshire Council's design